HopeSource provides a wide variety of services including:

 You will be asked to provide the following information.
 Failure to do so will potentially result in the cancelation of your appointment.
 Please read the list carefully and call the HopeSource office with any questions.
 It is better to clarify any problems (e.g. no SS card, questions about income, etc.) before the appointment.

 Photo ID for the every person in the household over the age of 18.

-Social Security Cards (legible copies work) for every person in the household.
-If someone does not have physical Social Security card, we accept any official document that states the person's name and their Social Security number (e.g. W-2 statement, paystub, Social Security statement, copy of your taxes, etc.) If the person has never been issued a social security number they must provide a birth certificate.
+Social Security Cards (legible copies are acceptable) for every person in the household.
+If someone does not have a physical Social Security card, we accept any official document that states the person's name and their Social Security number (e.g. W-2 statement, paystub, Social Security statement, copy of your taxes, etc.) If the person has never been issued a social security number they must provide a birth certificate.

 Electric/Gas Heat Cost Documentation: Twelve month printout of usage from utility company.

 Other Heat Source Documentation, e.g. oil, propane, pellets, etc. (if applicable): Your last monthly bill or receipt that lists your account information.

 Verification of Current Physical Address: Utility bill in applicant's name, driver's license, rent receipt, etc.

 I submitted a request for energy assistance (via phone or the HopeSource website), but have not heard back from anyone.
 What should I do?

 HopeSource receives a large number of energy assistance requests every year.
 Due to the high volume of requests, especially in October-January, it may be anywhere from a couple of days to over 2-3 months before we are able to schedule you for an appointment.
 If you have not received an appointment card in the mail within 2-3 months of your request for energy assistance you may call our office at 509-925-1448 to make sure we have received your information and that we have your correct name and address.
 Please do not submit your information more than once.